debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2_debugging.md

 7. Continue until it hits that breakpoint
 8. Restore the registers, and then break at the first instance of the charlie_scramble function

 After doing this it works!
 Mostly...
 The device will still restart after about 5-10 minutes, but it's a long enough window to comfortably debug something as simple as this.
-If it really becomes an issue I could look more into the disable watchdog command or make a script to automatically ping the watchdog every so often.
+If it really becomes an issue we could look more into the disable watchdog command or make a script to automatically ping the watchdog every so often.

 Back to the packet analysis.
-So after hitting the breakpoint at the beginning of the charlie scramble function, I dumped out the bytes of the input packet to be scrambled, set a breakpoint at the end of the function, and dumped the bytes of the scrambled output bytes when it got there.
-Then I continued and watched the packet appear in wireshark after setting the filter to be only udp packets.
+So after hitting the breakpoint at the beginning of the charlie scramble function, we dumped out the bytes of the input packet to be scrambled, set a breakpoint at the end of the function, and dumped the bytes of the scrambled output bytes when it got there.
+Then we continued and watched the packet appear in wireshark after setting the filter to be only udp packets.

 Before scramble
 ![before_scramble](/assets/enabot_part2/scramble_start.png)